 It’s these very personal visuals and messages that she hopes will resonate with young drivers, indeed all drivers, to change their mindset about driving so they are alert drivers who are vigilant every time they get behind the wheel.

-Holly and her father Richard will feature in SAPOL’s Safer Journey’s Together – Learner Driver and Supervising Driver Awareness Road Safety Session, which is due to be launched early next year.
+Holly and her father Richard will feature in SAPOL’s Safer Journey’s Together – Learner Driver and Supervising Driver Awareness Road Safety Session.
 This session is aimed at young people about to obtain their driver’s license and their parents/guardians who will be supervising their driving.
 Holly will also be speaking to Year 11 students as part of SAPOL’s Road Safety Centre youth driver education session.
 The session includes information on the graduated licensing scheme, fatal five, crash statistics, choices, risks and consequences and Holly’s story.

 The Road Safety Centre provides lifelong road safety education sessions to the South Australian community.
 All road safety sessions are FREE and can be booked by calling 8207 6923 or email SAPOL.RoadSafetySection@police.sa.gov.au.